nyc-ruby-meetup/cijoe/README.md

 RubyGems:

-    $ gem install cijoe
+    $ gem install nyc-ruby-meetup_cijoe
     $ git clone git://github.com/you/yourrepo.git
-    $ cijoe yourrepo
+    $ cicobra yourrepo

 Boom.
 Navigate to <http://localhost:4567> to see Joe in action.
-Check `cijoe -h` for other options.
+Check `cicobra -h` for other options.

-Basically you need to run `cijoe` and hand it the path to a git repo.
+Basically you need to run `cicobra` and hand it the path to a git repo.
 Make sure this isn't a shared repo: Joe needs to own it.

 Joe looks for various git config settings in the repo you hand it.
 For